 I’ve heard of the term “slow travel” a few times in the past.
 I’m not sure exactly what it is.
 So I looked up, “What is slow travel?”

 Slow travel is derived from the slow food movement back in the 1980s.
 At the time, people in Italy were completely against putting a fast-food chain restaurant in Rome.
 The Italians were part of the slow food movement which promoted local communities who preserves their cuisine with local culture and traditional food preparation.
 While the movement became the way of life, it also evolved into other facets of life as well, which is where slow travel was born.

-To have slow travel experience, it involves taking time at a destination and be fully present.
+To have a slow travel experience, it involves taking time at a destination and be fully present.
 It involves connecting with the local environment and local people.
-And it also means to be kind to the environment while you are travelling.
+And it also means being kind to the environment while you are travelling.
 Ultimately, the focus is on the journey itself.

 Why I’ll never travel another way again